TomiTsuma/torch_pharma/README.md

 ## Vision

-Torch Pharma aims to provide a unified framework for AI-driven drug discovery, enabling researchers and engineers to build, evaluate, and deploy molecular machine learning models efficiently.
+Torch Pharma aims to provide a unified framework for AI-driven drug discovery, enabling researchers and engineers to build, evaluate, and deploy molecular deep learning models efficiently.

 ---